Improve Your Spanish… In Spain!

 The fee includes these costs:

 - Single-room or double-room housing in a Spanish home

 - Breakfast and dinner daily

 - Laundry service

 - Use of classroom, internet and library at Instituto International de Madrid

 Financial aid does not currently extend to opportunities during IAP.
-However there are opportunities to apply for scholarships, both through MIT (as well as outside of MIT).
+However there are opportunities to apply for scholarships through MIT.

 October General information sessions